 Click here to read or download and print.

-Top tips for holiday routines and play
+Top tips for holiday routines, activities, crafts and play

-When parents, caregivers, grandparents and whānau feel the weeks of school holidays stretching ahead, it can be daunting.
-Check out this great blog with some strategies around creating a routine, downtimes, exercise and ongoing creative play that may be helpful.
+• Check out this great blog from NOFASD in Australia, with some strategies around creating a routine, downtimes, exercise and ongoing creative play.

-Brain-based Strategies for holidays (and every day!)
+Nine brain-based strategies for holidays (and every day!)

 These are universally applicable no matter what behaviours you are seeing.